Issette Pearson

-Frances Issette Jessie Pearson, known as Issette, (2 November 1861 – 25 April 1941) was an English golfer and the first honorary secretary of the Ladies Golf Union which was founded in 1893.
+Frances Issette Jessie Pearson (2 November 1861 – 25 April 1941) was an English golfer and the first honorary secretary of the Ladies Golf Union (LGU) which was founded in 1893.

 Personal life

 Pearson was born at Gatcombe House, Littlehempston, near Totnes, Devon.
 Her given names were Mable Frances, but she used the names Frances Issette Jessie and was known as Issette.
-She married Thomas Horrocks Miller (1846–1916) in 1911.
+In 1911, she married Thomas Horrocks Miller (1846–1916) of Singleton Hall, Singleton, near Poulton-le-Fylde.
+In 1916, upon her husband's death, she became life tenant of Singleton Hall.

 Golf career

 In 1893 Pearson visited Littlestone golf club in the autumn of 1893 to see if the national championship could be hosted there.
 She was hosted by Littlestone's ladies's captain Mabel Stringer.
 Stringer beat her on their first game together, but they became life long friends and colleagues.

 Pearson had reached the final of the British Ladies Amateur Golf Championship in 1893 and she would repeat that position in 1894, losing to Lady Margaret Scott on each occasion.